 - Make a proper ventilation system in the house, and a good ventilation system ensures good health and proper growth of the birds.

 - Ensure the flow of a sufficient amount of fresh air and light inside the poultry house.
 Try to make south faced the house.
 Then, this will help to entrance sufficient amount of clean and fresh air.

 - If you go for large-scale commercial production and make numerous houses, then the distance from one house to another house will be at least 40 feet.

 - Always keep the house clean and fresh.
-Make good facilities so that rainwater and cold wind can’t enter the poultry house.
-Make a suitable drainage system inside the house and it will help you to clean the house easily.
+Make good facilities so rainwater and cold wind can’t enter the poultry house.
+Make a suitable drainage system inside the house, and it will help you to clean the house easily.

 Important Factors to Start Poultry Farming Business for Beginners

 The poultry farming business is a multibillion-dollar industry; the below factors are important for a successful poultry farming business;